PaddlePaddle/Paddle/doc/howto/usage/cluster/fluid_cluster_train_en.md

 The idea behind this tool is to find optimize OPs and gradient parameters, slice the program into 2 pieces and connect then with send/receive OP.

-And optimize OPs and gradient parameters is the return values of optimizer's minimize function.
+And optimize OPs and gradient parameters can be found from the return values of optimizer's minimize function.

 To put them together: